earth-chiva/earth-chiva.github.io/README.md

 ### 2018 - Present
 #### **Mathematics Tutor** @ Math P’Earth
-- Taught secondary school and university mathematics for more than 100 students across 5 years, both in groups and 1-1 sessions±
+- Taught secondary school and university mathematics for more than 100 students across 5 years, both in groups and 1-1 sessions.
 - 4 students received scholarships abroad (China, Japan, USA) and more than 90% got accepted into first universities of their choices.

 ### 2018 - Present
 #### **Competitive and Scholarship High School Mathematics Lecturer** @ Suankularb Wittayalai School
-- Designed curriculum and taught mathematics for talented high school students aimed for winning competitions and scholarships±
+- Designed curriculum and taught mathematics for talented high school students aimed for winning competitions and scholarships.
 - Specialized in Japanese scholarship and EJU mathematics, with 10 students passing the Qualifying Examination round, and 3 students received the scholarship.
 - Many problems and topics are carefully chosen and translated from Japanese to English, as well as advanced problems from around the world.

 ### 2022 - Present
 #### **High School Mathematics Tutor** @ Biojam Academy
-- Taught secondary school mathematics for more than 50 students from normal, GIFTED, and EP programs±
+- Taught secondary school mathematics for more than 50 students from normal, GIFTED, and EP programs.
 - Led the technologies and administration works.
 - More than half of the students confirmed on having a more positive attitude on mathematics.
 - 80% of the students passed the 90th-percentile on mathematics midterm and final examinations.

 ### Sep 2021